 NU encourages all men and women whose aptitude and demonstrated achievement in high school or college give evidence of their ability to successfully complete the various university programs to apply for admission.
-Niagara welcomes all students regardless of race, sex, age, national origin, religious preference, status as a Vietnam-era veteran, or physical disability.
+Niagara welcomes all students regardless of race, gender, age, national origin, religious preference, sexual orientation, status as a veteran, or disability.